My Quiet Kitchen

 Home ❯ Recipes ❯ Vegan Snack Recipes

-Updated: 02/09/2021 · Author: Lori Rasmussen · This post may contain affiliate links
+Updated 09/07/2025 by Lori Rasmussen.
+This post may contain affiliate links.

 image to save on Pinterest

-My mom followed a macrobiotic diet for several years when I was young.
+My mom followed a Macrobiotic diet for several years when I was young.
 So while my friends were eating typical southern dishes, I was being introduced to miso soup, wakame, lentils, and brown rice.

 While I'm SO grateful now for that introduction to healthier, plant-based, whole foods, I wasn't fully on board with a lot of the things Mom cooked back then.

 But anytime she pulled out the big cast iron skillet to make tamari pumpkin seeds, that was a different story!
+I loved their rich and salty hit of flavor and crispy crunch.

-pumpkin sees and tamari on countertop
+pepita sees and tamari on countertop

 2 photos showing progression of color while toasting seeds in cast iron pan